Nagendra1997/mesibo-documentation/conferencing.md

 ### Creating the group using REST API

-To create a group, you need to invoke the [groupadd API](https://mesibo.com/documentation/api/backend-api/#create-a-group):
+To create a group, you need to invoke [groupadd](https://mesibo.com/documentation/api/backend-api/#create-a-group):

 For example,
 In case of a conference, members can send and recieve videos.
 So we create a normal group